ndMaso/jane_st_puzzle/writeup.md

 The next stage is a "baba is you" level brain bender, demanding a lot from your working memory, pattern recognition and intuition.
 Thankfully there's a lot of a) reuse of a few flip flops and b) repetitive structures with minor tweaks.
 From a cursory look around there's a few standout structures.
 1. a delay chain driven by the input
+2. a 4 bit counter that increments when enable is high and rolls over when the counter would equal 11 otherwise, creating a mod 11 counter.
+3. a second 4 bit counter that increments when the first 4 bit counter rolls over.
+4. an 8 bit counter that increments when I is high.
+5. a whole bunch of two bit counters that latch when they equal 3.
+The condition for incrementing is if I is high during certain combinations of the two four bit counters, i.e. on certain cycle numbers since reset.

+The success signal is driven by a flip flop which latches if ever set.
+So the goal becomes finding what condition sets that flip flop.
+The condition is that all of the 2 bit counters = 2, hence if any equal 3 then the trial fails since they latch there.
+Also a second flip flop that latches if set high must be low for success to be set.
+That flip flop is set based on a few states of the delay line, for example if I is high and I delayed 11 times is also high.
+Hence I must not be set 11 cycles after if was set previously.
+The other conditions are that I must not be set 1, 10 or 12 cycles after I was previously set, unless the current value of the fast 4 bit counter is 0.

+## Finding when the 2 bit counters increment
+As mentioned before there are 33 2 bit counters which increment if I is set during some subset of the cycles from 0 to 120.
+Finding which cycles are in each subset was a little tricky for some of them.
+22 of them were easy, as they were just simple functions of the lower 4 bit counter.
+...

+#

 # Solving for x
 To summarize the requirements of getting success high.